cscorley/dissertation/chapters/4_proposed/2_dit.md

 identifies a list of developers that are most apt to complete a change request and assigning one or more of those developers to the task [@McDonald-Ackerman_1998].
+@Begel-etal_2010 show that developers need help finding expertise within their organization *more than they need help finding source code elements*.

 ### Motivation